CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 **Victory Conditions:** The normal rules are used for victory conditions and to determine when the game ends.
 However, when a player calls the Audience with Sauron, each of the other players gets to take one final turn.
 If a player’s Ringwraith is eliminated, that player is out of the game; however, the game only ends in this manner if only one player is left in the game.
 The doubling of your marshalling points based on a MP type only applies if none of your opponents has a card in play of that type.

 **Getting Ready to Play:** Before the players set up their decks for play, each player makes a roll (reroll all ties).
 When play starts, the players will sit clockwise around the table in the order of their rolls from highest to lowest.
-The highest roller chooses the Ringwraith he will play, the second highest chooses his Ringwraith from the remaining Ringwraiths, etc. Each player may place up to two of his Ringwraith cards in his play deck.
+The highest roller chooses the Ringwraith they will play, the second highest chooses their Ringwraith from the remaining Ringwraiths, etc. Each player may place up to two of their Ringwraith cards in their play deck.

-At this point each player should have his play deck constructed.
+At this point each player should have their play deck constructed.
 For multi-player games, half (round up) of the hazards in your play deck must be hazard creatures.

 Each player should select a character pool of up to 25 characters.
-The _low_ roller reveals a character from his pool; this character starts in play.
+The _low_ roller reveals a character from their pool; this character starts in play.
 Then, the player to the right of the low roller reveals a starting character that has not already been revealed.
 This process continues in a counter-clockwise direction until all players have revealed their starting characters as outlined in the normal rules.
 Then, each player may place up to 10 characters from their character pool into their play decks.

-After the characters are all revealed, each player may exchange up to three cards between his play deck and his cards not being used (all normal play deck restrictions must be met).
-The highest roller takes his turn first.
-Then, the player to his left takes his turn, and so on.
+After the characters are all revealed, each player may exchange up to three cards between their play deck and their cards not being used (all normal play deck restrictions must be met).
+The highest roller takes their turn first.
+Then, the player to their left takes their turn, and so on.

 **The Player Turn:** Your “hazard-opponent” for the purposes of hazards is the player to your left.
 During your long-event phase, you remove your own resource long-events and the hazard long-events belonging to your hazard-opponent.
 Only your hazard-opponent may draw cards (based on the site being moved to) and play hazards during your movement/hazard phase.
-A player only has the option of discarding a card during an end-of-turn phase if it is his own turn or if it is his hazard-opponent’s turn.
+A player only has the option of discarding a card during an end-of-turn phase if it is their own turn or if it is their hazard-opponent’s turn.

 _Twilight_ cards can be played at any time by any player.
 Permanent-events, long-events, and other “global” events (e.g., tapping Ren the Unclean) affect all players.